This information is intended for use by health professionals

 Patients should be advised that sedation, amnesia, impaired concentration, dizziness, blurred vision and impaired muscular function may occur and that, if affected, they should not drive or use machines, or take part in other activities where this would put themselves or others at risk.
+Like all medicaments of this type, Chlordiazepoxide may modify patients' performance at skilled tasks.
 If insufficient sleep duration occurs, the likelihood of impaired alertness may be increased.
 Patients should further be advised that alcohol may intensify any impairment, and should therefore be avoided during treatment.
 Other concurrent medication may increase effects (see section 4.5).

 This medicine can impair cognitive function and can affect a patient's ability to drive safely.
 This class of medicine is in the list of drugs included in regulations under 5a of the Road Traffic Act 1988.
 When prescribing this medicine, patients should be told: